mickymount/HomeWorks/finalproject/README.md

 frontend-service.yaml->Service frontend-service an external load balancer for the frontend Pods that allows Web traffic.

 Conclusion:
 This project demonstrated the deployment of a Kubernetes cluster on the Google Container Engine for a multi-tiered Web application.
 Using kubernetes is very helpful since no down time of the application is required while deploying a new version of the web application.
 It also garantees a realiable means of running the application anything when requested.
 Time involved creating and deploying acluster is very minimal while using GKE or Minikude.
-This could be because there is no physical orchestration of peripherals of Servers to accomplish the same effect.
+This could be because there is no physical orchestrationof Servers to accomplish the same effect, using GKE seems cheaper and simpler to represent.
+All commands and precedures to accomplish this project is located in finalproject.txt.